Using a table visualization

 Create a custom group

-Add the same Group Text to other columns to group them together.
+Add the same Group Text to neighboring columns to group them together.

 Change the group header style